ESA-PhiLab/infrastructure/DeepLearning/README.md

+This page contains the Jupyter Notebook of the Deep Learning workflow, and the trained U-Net segmentation models.

-roadsPolCoh.ipynb: Jupyter Notebook with the U-Net segmentation workflow.
+* roadsPolCoh.ipynb: Jupyter Notebook with the U-Net segmentation workflow.
 It takes VV and VH Sigma0 and coherence as input

 roads.ipynb: Jupyter Notebook with the U-Net segmentation workflow.
 It takes VV Sigma0 as input